Jardilou/5EOES-Embedded-Project/README.md

 ### 2.1 Description

-A power analysis attack on an embedded platform measures tiny variations of power consumption during operations to extract secret data like a password in our case.
+A power analysis attack on an embedded platform measures tiny variations of power consumption during the operations of the platform.
+The goal to extract secret data, a password in our case.
 It exploits physical leakage which will be measured by our chipwhisperer nano in order to analyse the traces.

 ### 2.2 Setup of the chipwhisperer